calculuswhiz/Assembly-Syntax-Definition/README.md

 Covers a lot of instructions for a lot of different cpuid flags, even if it you don't have them.

 Purpose:  I couldn't find any (good ones) online, so I made one myself for my ECE391 class at UIUC.
-Everything I found was NASM, FASM, Intel, or just plain no good.
+Everything I found was some variation of Intel syntax, or just plain no good.
 This is not to say that this definition is perfect, but for the purposes of your college level systems programming class, it will do just fine.
 I believe a good test for efficacy would be testing it on a gdb disas.

-I have included some test files in the 'test' directory.
+I have included some test files in the 'test/' directory of this package.
 Please give it a look.
+I even included a gdb disas.

 Installation (Any platform):
 - Get sublime_text.
 - Install "Package Control" : https://sublime.wbond.net/installation#st2
+Recommended method (via package control):
+- Preferences>Package Control>Install and type "gasx86" to find it.
+- This has the advantage of automatic updates if a bug is caught.
+Masochistic method (manual install):
+- Download the contents of this repo.
 - Extract/copy/Whatever-I-Don't-Care all files into your 'Packages' directory.
     - This is easily accessible from Preferences>Browse Packages...
     - You *could* always just `git pull` in the 'Packages' directory.
+- This method is not for people new to ST2.
+Trust me.
+I know from experience.
+The reason there are so many words here is because people can't figure out how to install Package Control.
 - If all this has failed, you're on your own.
 Good luck.

-If you wish to make edits to the definition yourself:
-- Install package AAAPackageDev via Preferences>Package Control.
-- To edit, you can open ".JSON-tmLanguage," or edit the ".tmLanguage" file directly.
-The JSON is probably easier to look at.
-- If you chose to edit the JSON, press F7 after saving and generate as Property List.
-- Of course, I would appreciate pull requests.

-Sublime should automatically take care of the syntax highlighting, so there's no need to restart unless you get an error.
+Sublime should automatically take care of the syntax highlighting, so there's no need to restart.

+If you feel the directions are unclear, please tell me.
+Or tell Dennis, so we can make fun of you later.

+Pull requests and/or bug reports are always welcome.

 Description of Files:
 - blahblah.JSON-tmLanguage : the syntax definition in JSON form.
 More convenient to edit, but must be converted first.
 See above for instructions.